sharhar/Leopard-EM/docs/programs/constrained_search.md

 ### Top-level center vector

-The center vector is the vector that points from the reference particle to the constrained particle when all euler angles are 0 (default orientation).
+The center vector is the vector that points from the reference particle to the constrained particle when all Euler angles are 0 (default orientation).
-This can be calculated using the script [get_center_vector.py](https://raw.githubusercontent.com/Lucaslab-Berkeley/Leopard-EM/refs/heads/main/programs/constrained_search/utils/get_center_vector.py).
+We include the script [get_center_vector.py](https://raw.githubusercontent.com/Lucaslab-Berkeley/Leopard-EM/refs/heads/main/programs/constrained_search/utils/get_center_vector.py) to calculate this based on two aligned (relative to each other) PDB files.

 ```yaml
 center_vector: [53.658134, 82.582367, 47.170788]